On the effective action for scalars in a general manifold to any loop order: The effective action for any scalar manifold and loop order

 with

 while $J$ is assigned a covariant index, $J_a$.
+We note that the present definition of the partition function coincides with \cite{Vilkovisky:1984st} up to non-linear terms in the coupling to the source $\mathcal O(\eta^{n\geq 2} J)$ due to the RNC expansion being in this work around the vacuum rather than the mean field as done in ref~\cite{Vilkovisky:1984st}.
+Having said that, the practical implication of the formulation is both here and in~\cite{Vilkovisky:1984st}: replacing partial derivatives of the action $S$ for covariant derivatives.
 Under a field transformation $\phi(\tilde\phi)$ which leaves the vacuum at $\tilde\phi=0$, our partition function is invariant and our correlation functions transform as tensors in tangent space

 where $\tilde J=(\partial\phi/\partial\tilde\phi ) J$.
 To keep the discussion explicit let us show the covariant nature of RNC to order $\phi^3$; one has, for each $\phi$ and $\tilde \phi$ coordinates,